sourcegraph/sourcegraph-public-snapshot/internal/catalog/CATALOG.md

 ### Defining components

+TODO: NOTE: Very little of what's described in this doc is actually implemented.

 A component is defined by a file stored in a repository (usually alongside the component's source code).
 Sourcegraph searches for component definition files in the following locations:

 - `sourcegraph.yaml` files in all repositories' default branches